arya139/arya139/README.md

 `Software/Robotics Engineer`

-My name is Gabriel, i have always been curious on the idea of "creation", especially when it comes to intelligent life.
+My real name is Gabriel, from Brazil, i have always been curious on the idea of "creation", especially when it comes to intelligent life.

 That curiosity led me to pursue a degree *Analysis and Systems Development* at Senac/MS, where i learned to turn ideas into functional solutions.